life-itself/web3/notes/ftx.md

 ---
-title: FTX
+title: FTX and the FTX Collapse
 created: 2022-11-15
 ---

-# FTX and the FTX Collapse

 FTX was a centralized crypto exchange founded in 2019 by [[Sam Bankman-Fried]] and headquartered in the Bahamas.
 There was also a US exchange FTX US.
 FTX and associated entities filed for bankruptcy on 11 Nov 2022.
 It had been one of the leading and more "blue-chip" crypto exchanges and played a leading role in bail-outs of other firms which had collapsed earlier in 2022.